dghorai/geoutils-rsg/README.md

 # Description

 This repository has several scripts written in Python for Remote Sensing and GIS data analysis and workflow automation.
-This is an early developmnt toolset, and is suitable for geospatial data analysis.
+This is an early development toolset, and is suitable for geospatial data analysis.
 Features and implementation are subject to change.